jnidzwetzki/jnidzwetzki/README.md

 - ⛁ I’m currently working on [PostgreSQL Lock Tracer](https://github.com/jnidzwetzki/pg-lock-tracer/) - a tool collection to gain deep insights into PostgreSQL's locking activities and troubleshoot performance-related issues.

+- 🎓 Previously, I was active in database research and have created systems like [BBoxDB](https://bboxdb.org/) or [Distributed SECONDO](https://secondo-database.github.io/DSecondo/DSECONDO-Website/index.html)

 - 🌍 You can find more about me and my projects on my [website](https://jnidzwetzki.github.io/about/)

 - 📫 How to reach me: [jnidzwetzki@gmx.de](mailto:jnidzwetzki@gmx.de)